 The permanent TERMGRAPH website has further information.Topics of interest include all aspects of term-/graph rewriting (term-graph and graph rewriting) and applications of graph transformations in programming, automated reasoning and symbolic computation.
 This includes (but is not limited to):

-After the workshop, authors will be invited to submit a longer version of their work (a 15-pages paper) for the publication of the Workshop Post-Proceedings in EPTCS (Electronic Proceedings in Theoretical Computer Science) These submissions will undergo a second round of refereeing with:
+After the workshop, authors of presented extended abstracts will be invited to submit a longer version of their work (a 15-pages paper) for the publication of the Workshop Post-Proceedings in EPTCS (Electronic Proceedings in Theoretical Computer Science) These submissions will undergo a second round of refereeing with:

 In this talk we will present a computational interpretation of Girard's proof nets for intuitionistic linear logic.
 More precisely, proof nets are a graphical formalism representing bureaucracy-free proofs, i.e., the order in which independent logical rules are applied in a derivation is abstracted.
 Despite the obvious advantage of the graphical notation, the essence of their corresponding operational semantics is not always clear from a programming point of view, and a term syntax often provides a complementary understanding of a (bureaucracy-free) graph framework.